resolve/solidus_mailchimp_sync/README.md

   docs suggest you can change an existing Customer's id itself, but it didn't seem to work. can't change an existing Customer's email address)
 * Debounce: This may send a LOT of updates to mailchimp, when you're editing something.
+  In checkout process there are sometimes multiple syncs for order, not sure why.
-  Have an idea for an implementation debounce feature that could coalesce them.
+  Have an idea for an implementation debounce feature that could debounce/coalesce mailchimp syncs in the general case.

 Testing
 -------